jpetrich/personal-website/_posts/2022-01-19-perfect-secrecy.md

 I've been interested in cryptocurrencies for several years, and [recently got into the technical side of them](https://joepetrich.com/2021/07/24/hack-money-hackathon/), learning to build on top of Ethereum.
-As I learned more, my interested in the foundation of cryptocurrencies increased, and so I read a couple of introductions to cryptography - [Crypto](https://en.wikipedia.org/wiki/Crypto_(book)) and [The Code Book](https://en.wikipedia.org/wiki/The_Code_Book).
-Learning about the cryptography throughout the centuries, culminating in information theory and the battle around public key cryptography and a secure internet in the late 20th century made me want to learn more about the fundamental math and computer science behind the cryptography that enables a secure internet, decentralized blockchains, and self sovereignty.
+As I learned more, my interest in the foundation of cryptocurrencies increased, and so I read a couple of introductions to cryptography - [Crypto](https://en.wikipedia.org/wiki/Crypto_(book)) and [The Code Book](https://en.wikipedia.org/wiki/The_Code_Book).
+Learning about the cryptography throughout the centuries, culminating in information theory and the battle around public key cryptography and a secure internet in the late 20th century, made me want to learn more about the fundamental math and computer science behind the cryptography that enables a secure internet, decentralized blockchains, and self sovereignty.
 To that end, I decided to work through [MIT 6.875 - Foundations of Cryptography](https://mit6875.github.io/) which has lectures, papers,